bar9/rust-course-2025-11-20/mdbook/src/transfer/23_embedded_hal.md

 }
 ```

-But hardware registers are different.
-They're not regular memory - they're windows into hardware state:
+Hardware registers are different - they're windows into hardware state that can change independently:

 ```rust
 // Hardware register at address 0x4000_0000